gammu/gammu/docs/manual/smsd/inject.rst

 --------

-To check it out, you need to have configuration file for SMSD, see gammu-smsdrc(5) for more details about it.
+To check it out, you need to have configuration file for SMSD, see :ref:`gammu-smsdrc` for more details about it.

 Inject text message up to standard 160 chars: